-Bone broth is a great way to provide your dog with essential vitamins and minerals.
+Bone broth for dogs in crockpot… can you make it this way?
+Yes, absolutely.
+It’s simple, and it’s a great way to provide your dog with essential vitamins and minerals.
 It can be frozen and used as a treat or added to your dog’s daily bowl.

 The Benefits of Bone Broth for Dogs